 Tips for Investing

 - The best way to start trading is by taking a step back and making a plan.
 That’s something that a financial advisor can provide critical insight into.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s matching tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s matching tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - One of the most helpful tools for investing – whether you use an online trading platform or not – is a free, easy-to-use asset allocation calculator.
 It will keep the “guardrails” up on your decision making so you’re more likely to stay on the road to reaching your financial destination.